VijayAndroidVj/Interview/Coding Question.md

   <img alt="Shows an illustrated sun in light color mode and a moon with stars in dark color mode." src="news3.png">
 </picture>

+## 3. Write a function to call the below mentioned API and parse the data.
+Make sure the function return an object of News item, which contains News article Title, News article Content, Date of News Published, Banner Image of News article.